-Line graph is another kind of question in IELTS Academic Writing Task – 1 and the strategy to write a report on such questions is very similar to the bar chart questions.
-In this type of question, you may find two types of line graph: simple and complex.
+A line graph is another kind of question in IELTS academic writing task 1 and the strategy to write a report on such questions is very similar to the bar chart questions.
+In this type of question, you may find two types of a line graph: simple and complex.

-In the simple type of line graph question, you may find one line in the graph (Fig.1), on the other hand, in the complex graph, you may get two or more lines in the graph (Fig. 2).
+In the simple single-line graph IELTS questions, you may find one line in the graph, on the other hand, in the complex graph, you may get two or more lines in the graph.

-These lines can be of different colors or different types.
-For such complex line graphs, labels / legend are given on one side of the graph for you to identify which line corresponds to what data.
+These lines can be of different colours or different types.
+For such complex line graphs, labels/ legend is given on one side of the graph for you to identify which line corresponds to what data.

-Let us now find in detail how to write a report on line graph type of questions in the Academic IELTS Writing Task 1.
+Let’s now find in detail how to write a report on line graph IELTS task 1 type of questions in the academic IELTS writing task 1.

 The introduction is the first few lines you write in your report and the following sues can be used to write it:

 Reading the questions thoroughly.
 If you don’t do so, you would be missing out on something important.
 You can begin your introduction by paraphrasing the line graph question.